 Covered California – Women that do not qualify for Medi-Cal or MCAP may be able to enroll in the State of California’s official healthcare marketplace for individuals, families and small businesses.
-The open enrollment period for coverage beginning 2018 is November 1, 2017 – December 15, 2017.
+The open enrollment period for coverage beginning 2018 ends January 31, 2018.
 You must have a qualifying life event to enroll in coverage outside of the open enrollment period.
 Pregnancy is not considered a qualifying life event.

 Why should I sign up for medical insurance?

 It’s great to have health insurance – with the new health care law, there are many new benefits specifically for women.
 Besides covering most or all of the cost for preventive care, emergency care, and other health services, under the health care law, following are some of the services all private insurance plans must cover for women for FREE, without co-pays: